Acoustic wave propagation through a supercooled liquid: A normal mode analysis: Normal mode analysis

-The structure in a supercooled liquid condition ($T=0.289$), which was previously observed to have prominent dynamic heterogeneity, was analyzed in this study.
-First, the initial structure used in the IC analysis was quenched using the steepest descent method to determine the local minimum potential energy structure.
-Next, the dynamical matrix $\bm{V}$, the elements of which are the second derivatives of the potential energy $V(r)=\sum_{i=1}^N\sum_{j=1,j\neq i}^Nv_{\alpha\beta}(r_{ij})$ in mass-weighted generalized coordinates $\sqrt{m}r$, was found.
+In the present study, we performed the normal mode analysis on the inherent structure.
+The dynamical matrix $\bm{V}$, the elements of which are the second derivatives of the potential energy $\Phi(\bm{r}_i)=\sum_{i=1}^N\sum_{j>i}\phi_{ij}(r_{ij})$ in mass-weighted generalized coordinates $\sqrt{m_i} \bm{r}_i$, was calculated.
 The eigenvalues and eigenvectors of $\bm{V}$ were then determined.
-If the number of particles is $N$, then $\bm{V}$ is a $3N \times 3N$ Hessian matrix, and its elements $V_{ij}$ are given by
+If the number of particles is $N$, then $\bm{V}$ is a $3N \times 3N$ Hessian matrix, and its elements $\bm{V}_{ij}$ is a $3 \times 3$ matrix whose components are derivatives of the potential energy with respect to coordinates of particles $i$ and $j$ defined by

-$(\ldots)_0$ indicates that the values were calculated for the quenched structure.
-Once this matrix had been simplified to a diagonal matrix, the $3N$ eigenvalues $\lambda$ and the $3N$ mutually perpendicular $3N$-dimensional eigenvectors $\bm{a}$ corresponding to the values of $\lambda$ were obtained.
-The eigenfrequencies of the matrix were then determined from the relationship $\omega=\sqrt{\lambda}$.
-Because the above analysis employs second derivatives of the potential, it is essential to avoid truncation error in the cutoff radius of the potential.
-Therefore, a modification was applied to the interactions between particles in Eq. (\ref{softcore}) to prevent discontinuities in the interparticle potential energy and in the force at the cutoff radius in the process of minimizing the energy and the normal mode analysis \cite{allen:1986}.
-Below, we investigate in further detail the vibrational motion of supercooled liquids by examining the assessment indices often employed in normal mode analysis.
+where $(\ldots)_0$ indicates that the values were calculated for the inherent structure.
+We emphasize that the dynamic matrix $\bm{V}$ can be derived only from information regarding the inherent structure, i.e., the static particle configuration.
+Once this matrix had been simplified to a diagonal matrix, the $3N$ eigenvalues $\lambda_k \ (k=1,2,\dots,3N)$ and the $3N$ mutually perpendicular $3N$-dimensional eigenvectors $\bm{a}^k$ corresponding to the values of $\lambda_k$ were obtained.
+Here we normalized each eigenvector $\bm{a}^k$ by $\bm{a}^k \cdot \bm{a}^k = 1$.
+The eigen frequencies of the matrix were then determined from the relationship $\omega_k=\sqrt{\lambda_k}$.
+Because the above analysis employs second derivatives of the potential, it is essential to avoid truncation error in the cut-off radius of the potential.
+Therefore, a modification was applied to the interactions between particles in Eq. (\ref{softcore}) to prevent discontinuities in the interparticle potential energy and the force at the cut-off radius in the process of minimizing the energy and the normal mode analysis \cite{comsim}.